Bothrops lanceolatus: Reproduction

 With few exceptions, crotalines are ovoviviparous, meaning that the embryos develop within eggs that remain inside the mother's body until the offspring are ready to hatch, at which time the hatchlings emerge as functionally free-living young.
 In such species, the eggshells are reduced to soft membranes that the young shed, either within the reproductive tract, or immediately after emerging.

 Venom

-The venom has toxins that can cause clotting, and bleeding in humans, as well as muscle damage and swelling.
+Their venom has toxins that can cause clotting and bleeding in humans, as well as muscle damage and swelling.

 Vexillological trivia

-The species is depicted on the unofficial flag of Martinique, one of the few examples (the Gadsden flag and the First Navy Jack of the United States, and the Flag of Mexico being others) of snakes being depicted on flags.
+The species is depicted on the 'snake flag' of Martinique, though the usage of this flag has been largely discontinued in recent years.
+This forms one of the few examples (the Gadsden flag and the First Navy Jack of the United States, and the flag of Mexico being others) of snakes being depicted on flags.